landing-ai/agentic-doc/README.md

 </div>

+> **Note**
+>  The agentic-doc Python library is now legacy.
+Please migrate to the new [landingai-ade library](https://github.com/landing-ai/ade-python), which is now the official Python library for Agentic Document Extraction and supports our newer API endpoints.

 ## Overview

 The LandingAI **Agentic Document Extraction** API pulls structured data out of visually complex documents—think tables, pictures, and charts—and returns a hierarchical JSON with exact element locations.